 After giving it some thought, I think your situation is really not a problem but a unique opportunity.
 What you have on hand is a CEO who wants to implement a quality program, and has a very high identification level with it.
 Clearly he needs it to be a big succes.
 His key interest wouldn’t be to create a legacy that becomes a ho…[Read more]

-Arend replied to the topic Tax deductions for RD including variation reduction in the forum General 16 years ago
+Arend replied to the topic Product Report vs Process Report for Non-normal Data in the forum General 18 years, 6 months ago

 I think the solution for how to do a baseline with non-normal data depends entirely on what sort of non-normality you are talking about.
 Is it a matter of many outliers ‘on top of’ a further normal distribution, or is the distribution essentially non-normal like for instance lognormal or exponential or even bimodal.